 Many children who have complex congenital heart defects, like Lily’s HLHS, experience delays in growth and development.
 Lily was delayed as an infant, but occupational therapists and physical therapists helped her, and she caught up quickly.

-Lily takes one medicine daily for blood pressure and visits CHOP every six months to have her pacemaker checked and to see her primary cardiologist, Richard M. Donner, MD.
+Lily takes two medications daily and visits CHOP every six months to see her primary cardiologist, Chitra Ravishankar, MD.
+This past June, she had her pacemaker removed.

 CHOP by her side